-The scene, which takes up more space in the film than in Dickey’s novel, also occupies more cultural space than almost any other image of the mountain south.
+The scene, which takes up more space in the film than in Dickey’s novel, also occupies more cultural space than almost any other image of the mountain South.
 (Another scene from Deliverance—the one with the banjo boy—is a close second.)
 The association of that scene with Appalachia remains damaging to an entire region.
-Christopher Dickey eventually wrote a memoir, Summer of Deliverance, which describes his own helpless feelings as he saw his father’s more complex work of fiction turn instrument for stereotypes, built to conflate innocence and evil to justify the abuse of a place through extractive industries and neglect.
+Christopher Dickey eventually wrote a memoir, Summer of Deliverance, that describes his own helpless feelings as he saw his father’s more complex work of fiction turn instrument for stereotypes, built to conflate innocence and evil to justify the abuse of a place through extractive industries and neglect.

 Related: Appalachia finds its voice

-I thought of Deliverance recently, after Netflix secured the film rights to JD Vance’s Hillbilly Elegy in a $45 million deal.
+I thought of Deliverance recently, after Netflix secured the film rights to J.D.
+Vance’s Hillbilly Elegy in a $45 million deal.
 Hillbilly Elegy, published a few months before the 2016 presidential election, became an answer to didactic questions of Trump’s win, which were framed in terms of red and blue, urban and rural.
 Vance’s story is compelling—poor kid raised in Ohio with roots in Kentucky is shuffled back and forth by his addicted mother, joins the Marines, goes to college, ends up at Yale Law School—and he tells it as a classic bootstraps myth.
 It is the story of one man’s way out of a dying place.
-But Vance goes further to say that not only did he make it without much help, nobody in Appalachia will take any help anyway.
-Part memoir and part pseudo-sociology, Vance makes claims for all of Appalachia—chiefly, that poverty in the region is no one else’s fault.
+But Vance goes further, to say that not only did he make it without much help, but that nobody in Appalachia will take any help anyway.
+Part memoir and part pseudo-sociology, Vance’s work makes claims for all of Appalachia—chiefly, that poverty in the region is no one else’s fault.